When I tell people that I don’t plan my trips, they usually don’t believe me. And when I think about it, perhaps they’re right.

 #3: Plan Enough to Know What Your First Plane Route Should Be

 Presumably you have at least a vague idea of the country or continent you’d like to visit, and whether you want to keep on traveling to other places once you’ve been there.
-If there are a few key destinations in mind, you might find that a round the world ticket makes sense.
-These days, they’re making less and less sense for longer term travelers, because you can get more flexibility by buying as you go, and doing so is not as prohibitively expensive as it used to be.
+If you have a few key destinations in mind, you might find that a round the world ticket makes sense.
+These days, they’re making less and less sense for long(er) term travelers, because you can get more flexibility by buying as you go, and doing so is not as prohibitively expensive as it used to be.

 #5: Plan Some Places You’d Like to Go, and Get Reading or Surfing